RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 ## Wireframes
   <!--- wireframes --->
-21 wireframes were made using the online software Balsamiq.
+<p>21 wireframes were made using the online software Balsamiq.
 I used three sizes from the choices available: smartphone, ipad and browser (1280x720).
 The browser choice was sized inline with the Nest Hub Max template on Chrome developers' tools.
 Each of the 7 website pages was drawn with the 3 choices above as part of the development of the site.
 So far, it has helped me move badly-placed paragraphs and think more about structure.
 Shown below are 9 images from the 21 available.
 All wireframes can be shown by following the link.
 Here are shown the first 3 pages (home, listings, blog) from the site in the 3 choices above.
-Please see the full range.
+Please see the full range.</p>
 <br>
 <div align="center">
   <!--- wireframe folders link --->